odczik/odczik/README.md

 Programmer & student living in Czech Republic 🇨🇿 <br />
 Currently attending [Střední průmyslová škola elektrotechniky a informatiky Ostrava](https://www.spseiostrava.cz/cs/)
 > Web dev is my passion ..and some other things.
+> > Also, my hatred for PHP is tremendous.

 ## 🌐 Socials